Kerry Bentivolio: Military service

 Bentivolio enlisted in the United States Army in November 1968 and served in South Vietnam from 1970 to 1971 as an infantry rifleman.
 After a break in service, he later joined the Army National Guard in Michigan as a reservist and served for more than 20 years.
 Bentivolio was trained as an MLRS/HIMARS crewmember.
 He was deployed to Iraq in 2007 with an Artillery unit as a senior human resources sergeant performing combat convoy missions.
 He retired as a sergeant first class after a neck injury in 2008.
 Bentivolio's awards include the Meritorious Service Medal, Army Commendation Medal, Army Achievement Medal, and the Combat Infantryman Badge.

 Civilian career

 Bentiviolio has worked as an autoworker, reindeer rancher, automotive designer, teacher, commercial home builder, Santa Claus for hire, and amateur actor before running for political office.
-He taught in private schools, public schools, and adult education institutions.
+He taught in private schools, public schools, and adult-education institutions.

-Bentivolio said he took up acting in movies to get rid of his stage fright in front of cameras.
-In 2010, he acted in the low budget movie Lucy's Law in the role of a TV News reporter.
-In 2011, he appeared in another low budget political satire, The President Goes to Heaven.
+Bentivolio said that he took up acting in movies to get rid of his stage fright in front of cameras.
+In 2010, he acted in the low-budget movie Lucy's Law in the role of a TV News reporter.
+In 2011, he appeared in another low-budget political satire, The President Goes to Heaven.